aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

-You can also associate user pools with an identity pool after instantiation.
+User pools can also be associated with an identity pool after instantiation.
 The Identity Pool's `addUserPool` method
 returns the User Pool Client that has been created:

 ```ts